 - Click in date fields to access calendar tool.

 - Click Control + E within a text box to open text formatting controls.

 - Text can be composed in word processing software, then cut and pasted into the text fields.

 - For sections that do not apply, type N/A. Note: Additional information may be requested in order to evaluate any proposal or reports submitted.

 - Please direct questions or comments to email@example.com or 801-587-7843.

-- Submit Proposal and Supporting Documents in Curriculum Management (CM) by deadline (10 business days before council meeting)
+- Submit Proposal and Supporting Documents to firstname.lastname@example.org by the deadline (10 business days before council meeting)

 - The proposal will go through the following Approval Process:

 - Executive Committee/Academic Senate